asterissco/Silvanus/README.md

-Silvanus 0.7
+Silvanus 0.8
 ========================

 New in this version:

+ - Import transport ports for IANA csv
+ - Stack chains
+ - Prototype chains
+ - Performance the interface

+Features:

  - Security context

-Features:

  - Support multiple chains add to trusted iptables chains (INPUT, FORDWARD, OUTPUT)
  - Support multiple Rules for chains
  - Test the rules previus apply the rules by chains